jbylina/ipst-ansible/README.md

 1. Copy the example inventory file ansible-scripts/ipst-hosts.example to ansible-scripts/ipst-hosts and edit the latter one, adding IPs / specific connection parameters of the target servers to the [ipst_hosts] section.

+2. Copy the file ansible-scripts/group_vars_ipst_hosts.example to ansible-scripts/group_vars/ipst_hosts;
-2. (Optional) To configure the installation procedure to use proxies (downloading OS packages, runtimes and IPST sources), or to customize the installation parameters (e.g. setting iPST target installation directories, enable/disable requirements and MCR packages installations), copy the ipst_hosts example group variables inventory file ansible-scripts/group_vars_ipst_hosts.example to ansible-scripts/group_vars/ipst_hosts and edit it; example:
+   Edit it to configure the installation procedure to use proxies (downloading OS packages, runtimes and IPST sources),
+     or to customize the installation parameters (e.g. setting iPST target installation directories, enable/disable requirements and MCR packages installations),
+   example:
 ```
 # file: group_vars/ipst_hosts
 ---